United States Master's in Marketing & Business Marketing Degree Programs

-Marketing masters degree programs may help business and marketing professionals pursue the skills and knowledge they need to jumpstart or enhance their careers in marketing.
+Master's in Marketing programs may help business and marketing professionals pursue the skills and knowledge they need to enhance their careers in marketing.
 Whether you are pursuing a career as a marketing manager, public relations specialist, market research analyst, or simply interested in developing your general knowledge in the field of marketing, a masters in marketing degree program may help you learn important theories, concepts, methodologies, and practical applications in business, marketing, and management.

-Masters of art and masters of science in marketing (M.A. or M.S. in marketing) degrees typically help students jump-start careers in marketing or enhance their skills for their current positions.
+MS Marketing degrees typically help students enhance their skills in a particular niche for their current positions.
 These degree programs may help students learn advanced knowledge of time-tested and innovative marketing tools, theories, and techniques.
 Many programs provide students with opportunities to apply marketing theory to common and complex problems.
-Additionally, students may pursue careers in high demand fields or highly specialized fields through elective coursework.
-You can read more about potential specializations below.

 The Master of Business Administration in marketing degree, or M.B.A. in marketing degree, typically helps business students pursue or enhance their careers in business, with an emphasis on the area of marketing.
 In many cases, students complete core coursework in business and pursue a marketing emphasis or concentration through elective coursework.
 Students might emerge from their programs with the most current and needed knowledge and skillsets in business and marketing.